aosabook/500lines/template-engine/chapter.md

 <!-- [[[end]]] -->

 * a method to produce the final values by executing the code.
-This stringifies the object, executes it in a new globals namespace, and returns the resulting
+This stringifies the object, executes it to get its definitions, and returns the resulting
   values:

 <!-- [[[cog include("templite.py", first="def get_globals", numblanks=1, dedent=False) ]]] -->